gcfacchi/TomAugspurger.github.io/content/scalable-ml-02.md

 ## Big Arrays

-If you follow along in [companion notebook][notebook], you'll see that I generate a dataset, replicate it 100 times, and write the results out to disk.
+If you follow along in the [companion notebook][notebook], you'll see that I generate a dataset, replicate it 100 times, and write the results out to disk.
 I then read it back in as a pair of `dask.dataframe`s and convert them to a pair of `dask.array`s.
 I'll skip those details to focus on main goal: using `sklearn.Pipeline`s on larger-than-memory datasets.
 Suffice to say, we have a function `read` that gives us our big `X` and `y`: